Health Navigator Service Offers Peace of Mind Post-Settlement

 The only thing stronger than Henry’s desire to settle his claim was his concern over losing the support of the nurse case manager with whom he had developed a close relationship throughout the years.
 She guided him through all his medical treatment – coordinating appointments, ensuring he received all the durable medical equipment he needed, and saw to it that any supplies were refilled before he ran out of them.

 He learned of the post-settlement assistance he could receive through a professional administrator, and was encouraged to settle, though not fully convinced.
 He knew he required an extra level of support.
 What ultimately changed his mind was learning about Ametros’ Health Navigator service and how its post-settlement care could impact his life.

-Before Henry settled his claim, Melody gathered all the information about his conditions for his providers and the various vendors he needed.
+Before Henry settled his claim, Mary gathered all the information about his conditions for his providers and the various vendors he needed.
 She made sure the transition would be smooth.

 Henry settled his claim last December, becoming a CareGuard member with Health Navigator support.
-Melody continued to act as Henry’s dedicated Care Partner.
+Mary continued to act as Henry’s dedicated Care Partner.